5 Benefits of Hand Feeding Your Dog

 If you’re looking for a simple way to teach your dog good manners, boost their confidence and strengthen your bond try feeding them by hand.

 Hand feeding your dog is an easy way to get them to start focusing more on you, and all that extra focus will make any future training easier.
 It also has the benefit of creating some really great manners and impulse control.

-But hand feeding your dog isn’t just great for training, it’s particularly useful for shy or fearful dogs because it provides socialization, confidence building and it helps build trust.
+But hand feeding your dog isn’t just great for training, it’s particularly useful for shy or fearful dogs because it builds trust, provides socialization, and helps boost a dog’s confidence.
 It’s a great way to strengthen the bond with your dog — and it’s an easy way to get your dog to really start paying attention to you.